danielrriggs/danielrriggs.github.io/content/samskara.md

 ---
 A collection of experiences and undigested emotional energy that gets stored in your mind.

-Our memories.
+A memory impression.
 Thought generating machines that live in our [[citta]] which generates thoughts at the right time.

 In the east, they understand the western term "[[personality]]" as a collection of samskaras.